DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The Myth Structure:**

 - **Primordial Being**: A living, conscious cosmos (representing the original worldview)
-- **The Dismemberment**: The being is killed and carved up by younger gods
+- **The Dismemberment**: The being is killed and carved up by younger Reges
 - **The New Creation**: The corpse becomes the material world—bones become mountains, blood becomes rivers, flesh becomes soil

 This was the master program—a philosophical kill switch for empathy with nature.
 The original worldview was that the cosmos was a living being to be cultivated and respected.
 This myth replaced that with a new truth: **the world is a corpse**.